marooncn/robot_grasp/README.md

 # robot_grasp
-robot grasp task for JCAR competition
+robot grasp task for JCAR competition held by Tsinghua Univ* and Siemes.
+The source will be open after competition.
 ## Introduction
     This package contains grasp model.